ForomePlatform/anfisa/doc/dev/appcfg/view_schema_py.rst

     ``"json"`` is recommended for all complex types of JSON objects

-    There are two exceptional kinds also: they mean not real attributes but placeholders:

-    * ``"place"`` - this attribute placeholder should be replaced but another attribute with runtime evaluation, see :doc:`view_tune_py` for details
+    There is also an exceptional kind: ``"place"`` - this attribute placeholder should be replaced but another attribute with runtime evaluation, see :doc:`view_tune_py` for details

-    * ``"posted"`` - this attribute placeholder is going to be controlled by dynamical state of filter :term:`unit`, see :ref:`details here<post_unit_view>`

 * **title** is *optional* visible (in left column of table) name of attribute, by default equals to **name**